 Noise canceling headphones have been around for quite some time, but Bose still remains on top of the market with their QuietComfort series, particularly their latest QC 35.

 After extensive research (which we'll get into below), the QC 35s came out on top.
-The market for noise canceling headphones has been growing, as witnessed at CES 2017, and in the future we'll likely see some smart noise canceling headphones, or even earbuds that can compete.
+The market for noise canceling headphones has been growing, and in the future we'll likely see some smart noise canceling headphones, or even earbuds that can compete.

-In addition to reviewing and ranking the best noise canceling headphones, our team of engineers and audiologists has also answered questions specific to what noise canceling is, why to use it, and how these style of headphones can be used for more than just listening to your favorite tunes, but also protect your hearing (if used properly).
+In addition to reviewing and ranking the best noise-cancelling headphones, our team of audiologists has also answered questions specific to what noise cancelling is, why to use it, and how these style of headphones can be used for more than just listening to your favorite tunes, but also protect your hearing (if used properly).

 Before we get to the why, let's first quickly talk about the what.
 What are noise-canceling headphones?